Monica Harrison: Formative years

 Born at Redcliffe Square, London in 1897, Monica Harrison was the third child of Colonel John Harrison, an amateur flautist who had been given command of The Royal Engineers Band at Chatham, England in 1892.
-Her mother, a singer, had studied with Henschel and Garcia at London's Royal College of Music, and her eldest sisters had begun to display their talents as musical prodigies by the time of the 1899 Chatham birth of the youngest Harrison sister, Margaret.
+Her mother Anne had studied singing with Sir George Henschel and Gustave Garcia at the Royal College of Music, but gave up hopes of a career after her marriage.
+Her eldest sisters had begun to display their talents as musical prodigies by the time of the 1899 Chatham birth of the youngest Harrison sister, Margaret.

 May Harrison, the oldest of the Harrison children, had begun violin studies in 1892 at the age of two, and was admitted to the Royal College of Music in 1901; sister Beatrice followed her into the RCM two years later.
 In 1904, the “baby” of the quartet, Margaret, then became the youngest student ever accepted to the RCM when she was five.
 Monica, however, chose to use her voice as the vehicle for her musicality, a decision based on the difficult circumstances of her birth, according to Fountain:

 Monica … the least known of the family, was also talented musically but she did not have her sisters’ physical strength.
 Her premature birth had resulted in defective tendons in the arms and legs, and she also suffered from poor health much of her life.

 A childhood accident also reportedly limited her educational and performing opportunities.
 As a result, when her parents determined that she was ready to pursue more advanced vocal training, Monica Harrison entered into studies with Victor Beigel.

 From 1901 to 1920, Monica Harrison and her sisters were reared at Cornwall Gardens (with the exception of a brief interruption in 1908).
 Her sisters, May and Beatrice, had previously been admitted to the college, respectively, in 1901 and 1903.

 In 1908, the bulk of the Harrison family relocated to Berlin, Germany, where Beatrice Harrison began studies at the Hochschule für Musik.
 After she was settled, Margaret and May Harrison left Berlin that same year with their mother for St. Petersburg, Russia, where Margaret pursued studies with Joanes Nalbandian and May studied with Leopold Auer before making her European debut in 1909.

 Over the next decade, May and Beatrice Harrison increased their fame through nearly 60 performances of Brahms’ Double-Concerto for Violin and Cello under the baton of Alexander Glazunov, Sir Thomas Beecham, et al. Inspired by one of their 1914 performances, Frederick Delius returned home to pen his own Double Concerto, which he then dedicated to the Harrison sisters and which they, in turn, performed in 1920.